-UseSafer is a tool to help alert emergency responders when a user has potentially overdosed on a drug.
+UseSafer is a health emergency app tool to help alert emergency responders when a user has potentially overdosed on a drug.
 The goal is to increase the emergency service response rate and combat the opioid crisis in BC and beyond.

 The Fraser Health Authority (FHA) is one of five regional health authorities in B.C. working together with the Ministry of Health.
 They provide high quality, appropriate, and timely health services to more than 1.8 million people living in communities stretching from Burnaby to White Rock to Hope.

-Together with the Fraser Health Authority, FreshWorks developed UseSafer, an application that assists in the fight against the drug overdose crisis.
+Together with the Fraser Health Authority, FreshWorks developed UseSafer, a health emergency app that assists in the fight against the drug overdose crisis.
 It acts as a tool to help alert emergency services when a user has potentially overdosed and aims to significantly decrease the emergency services response time.

 “Every day in Canada 11 people die from an opioid overdose.”